Giuliani should be disciplined over 2020 election case, ethics panel says

 Dec 15 (Reuters) - Rudy Giuliani violated at least one attorney ethics rule in his work on a failed lawsuit challenging the 2020 election results on behalf of then-U.S. President Donald Trump and should be disciplined, a District of Columbia attorney ethics committee said Thursday.

+At the end of Thursday's portion of the hearing, a visibly angry Giuliani accused Fox of engaging in a "personal attack," adding, "I don't know what happened to the defense of lawyers who take on unpopular causes."

+Fox declined to comment.
+Leventhal could not immediately be reached for comment.

-The committee's recommendation, which is preliminary, would have to go before the full board then the D.C.
-Court of Appeals for a final decision on any discipline.
+The committee's eventual recommendation on how to discipline Giuliani will have to go before the full board then the D.C.
+Court of Appeals for a final decision.

 The committee convened last week to hear allegations that Giuliani, 78, violated legal ethics rules in a lawsuit seeking to invalidate hundreds of thousands of mail-in votes in Pennsylvania.
 A federal judge rejected the Trump campaign’s arguments.